The Language of Ecuador: A Linguistic Mosaic of Culture and History

 Socioeconomic Context

-Aymara speakers often engage in agriculture and livestock rearing, with language playing a important role in negotiating communal labor and resource sharing But it adds up..
+Aymara speakers often engage in agriculture and livestock rearing, with language playing a critical role in negotiating communal labor and resource sharing.

 Other Indigenous Languages

 Languages such as Shuar, Waorani, and Cañari are spoken in the Amazon basin and highland regions.
 These languages are vital for preserving ecological knowledge—such as plant uses and river navigation—that would otherwise be lost.
-Unfortunately, many of these languages face severe endangerment, with younger generations shifting toward Spanish for socioeconomic mobility Worth keeping that in mind..
+Unfortunately, many of these languages face severe endangerment, with younger generations shifting toward Spanish for socioeconomic mobility Still holds up..

 Language Policy and Preservation Efforts